-Objective/ Policy/ Implementation (Policy/ Program) Result Evaluation Continue / Modify / Delete IP 38 Planning shall continue to implement Planning Code Section 209, which allows a density bonus of twice the number of dwelling units otherwise permitted as a principal use in the district, when the housing is specifically designed for and occupied by senior citizens, physically, developmentally or mentally disabled persons.
-Planning Code Section 209.1 principally permits the follwing - Dwelling specifically designed for and occupied by senior citizens, as defined in Section 102.6.1 and meeting all of the requirements of that Section, at a density ratio or number of dwelling units not exceeding twice the number of dwelling units of exceeding twice permitted above as a principal use in the district in all residential districts.
-On-going Continue-program effective Planning Code Section 209.3 principally permits the following - Residential care facility providing lodging, board and care for a period of 24 hours or more to six or fewer persons in need of specialized aid by personnel licensed by the State of California.
+Objective/ Policy/ Implementation (Policy/ Program) Evaluation Continue / Modify / Delete IP 38 Planning shall continue to implement Planning Code Section 209, which allows a density bonus of twice the number of dwelling units otherwise permitted as a principal use in the district, when the housing is specifically designed for and occupied by senior citizens, physically, developmentally or mentally disabled persons.
+Planning Code Section 209.1 principally permits the following - Dwelling spe- cifically designed for and occupied by senior citizens, as defined in Section 102.6.1 and meeting all of the requirements of that Section, at a density ratio or number of dwelling units not exceeding twice the number of dwelling units otherwise permitted above as a principal use in the district in all residential districts.
+Continue.
+Program effective.
+Planning Code Section 209.3 principally permits the following - Residential care facility providing lodging, board and care for a period of 24 hours or more to six or fewer persons in need of specialized aid by personnel licensed by the State of California.
 Such facility shall display nothing on or near the facility which gives an outward indication of the nature of the occupancy except for a sign as permitted by Article 6 of this Code, shall not provide outpatient services and shall be located in a structure which remains residential in character.
-Such facilities shall include but not necessarily be limited to a board and care home, family care home, long-term nursery, orphanage, rest home or home for the treatment of addictive, contagious or other diseases or psychological disorders.
+Such facilities shall include but not necessarily be limited to a board and care home, family care home, contagious or other diseases or psychological disorders in all residential districts.
+IP 39 Planning will develop a legislative ordinance that will enable persons with disabilities who require reasonable accommodation" as exceptions to the City's Planning Code to bypass the currently required variance process, and to access a streamlined procedure permitting special structures or appurtenances such as access ramps of lifts and other non-physical accommodations.
+Planning has developed a legislative ordinance that will enable persons with disabilities who require reasonable accommodation" as exceptions to the City's Planning Code to bypass the currently required variance process, and to access a streamlined procedure permitting special structures or appurtenances such as access ramps of lifts and other non-physical accommodations and will be implemented in Fall of 2014 Completed.